Growing Up with Additional Needs

-Health services have a legal duty to let Norfolk County Council know when a child has / is likely to have a special educational need or disability.
-We will discuss this with you first.
+Health services and Norfolk County Council work together to support your child.
+When it is known that a child has / is likely to have a special educational need or disability, a health professional can complete a form with you so that Norfolk County Council know that your child may need extra support once they start school.
 This is an important first step in making sure your child gets the right support for them.

 You will need to feel sure that;